 - Reading the school’s leveled books on loan can be a great review if done as familiar reading.
 Reading them at home (because you or someone else borrowed the next level up from your/their school) and having your child struggle through it in the summer does not give him or her an advantage without someone properly trained in guided reading.

 - Having too many leveled books at home may crowd out the reading of stories for the sake of just enjoying stories!
 Very young kids need to be read to more than they need to read themselves.
-They need to remember why it’s worth learning to read, why stories are so great, to hear the rhythms of language and to know the comfort and magic of story time.
+They need to remember why it’s worth learning to read, to hear the rhythms of language and to know the comfort and magic of story time.

 If any leveled reading is done over the summer, it is done in the most positive, fun way possible.
 Perhaps a teacher may send some familiar books home on loan, or recommend review of personal, paper copies of little readers that were brought home throughout the year.